esciencecenter-digital-skills/Natural-language-processing/episodes/02-introduction.md

 ### Machine translation

-The task of converting a piece of text from one language to another.
+The task of translating a piece of text from one language to another.